Migrant Workers Facing Dire Situation In Gulf Countries Amid Coronavirus: Media Reports - UrduPoint

 "Now, the coronavirus pandemic has made matters worse, as migrants in Gulf States have found themselves locked down in cramped, unsanitary dorms, deprived of income and unable to return home because of travel restrictions," Times correspondent Ben Hubbard wrote.

 "Some are running out of food and money and fear they have no place to turn in societies that often treat them like an expendable underclass."
-"Nobody called us," Mohamed al-Sayid, an Egyptian restaurant worker, was quoted as saying.
+"Nobody called us", Mohamed al-Sayid, an Egyptian restaurant worker, was quoted as saying.
 He said he was stuck with seven friends in a one-room apartment in Jeddah, after they lost their jobs.
 "Nobody checked on us at all.
-I'm not afraid of corona.
-I'm afraid we'll die from hunger."
+I am not afraid of corona.
+I am afraid we all die from hunger."
 Noting that lockdowns and the resulting economic downturns have dealt harsh blows to migrant communities across the globe, including in Southeast Asia and inside India, the Times said the sheer numbers and diversity of migrants in Persian Gulf countries mean that damage to their health and finances will echo across continents.

 "It is hard to overstate the role of migrant labour in the Gulf, where jobs in construction, sanitation, transportation, hospitality and even health care are dominated by millions of workers from Pakistan, India, Bangladesh, Nepal, the Philippines and elsewhere," the Times said.
 "They often work and live in substandard conditions to earn more than they could at home."
 As the virus has spread, Gulf countries have imposed lockdowns and other restrictions aimed at limiting contagion that have dramatically slowed their economies, it was pointed out.

-"Many of these losses have trickled down to the labourers," the dispatch said, adding, "Some earn as little as $200 per month, and many amassed substantial debts to recruiters and middlemen before they had even begun working.
-"Lost income will not only affect the workers, but also their home countries, which receive billions of dollars in remittances every year.
+"Many of these losses have trickled down to the laborers," the dispatch said, adding, "Some earn as little as $200 per month, and many amassed substantial debts to recruiters and middlemen before they had even begun working.
+"Lost income will not only affect the workers, but also their home countries, which receive billions of Dollars in remittances every year.

 "Also, there are indications that the virus has hit migrants particularly hard.
 Saudi Arabia's health ministry said on April 5 that more than half of its cases of Covid-19, the disease the virus causes, were foreigners.
 The kingdom has reported more than 4,000 cases.